Skip to main content

 4. The LAST SYSTEM BOOT line shows you which packages have been changed since the last boot, e.g. if the linux kernel package has updated you may decide to reboot asap.

-5. You can specify a package name and only changes to that package are shown.
+5. You can specify one or more package names and only changes to those packages are shown.
+You can specify glob or regular expression patterns for the names.
 See the USAGE section below.

 6. You can use the -n/--installed-net option to see a list of all packages currently installed and their date of installation.
 E.g. use this option after you have installed and removed a heap of trial packages and you want to easily see if you have actually removed all of them and their dependencies.
 E.g. pkglog -n -d0 shows a net summary of packages you ended up installing today.
 Refer to the Installed Net Output Options section below.